awsdocs/elb-application-load-balancers-user-guide/doc_source/create-listener.md

 ## Prerequisites<a name="listener-prereqs"></a>
 + To add a forward action to the default listener rule, you must specify an available target group\.
 For more information, see [Create a target group](create-target-group.md)\.
++ You can specify the same target group in multiple listeners, but these listeners must belong to the same load balancer\.
+To use a target group with a load balancer, you must verify that it is not used by a listener for any other load balancer\.

 ## Add an HTTP listener<a name="add-listener"></a>